 Our business depends on maintaining a sufficient supply of various products to meet our customers' demands.
 We have long-standing relationships with key suppliers but these relationships generally are non-exclusive and could be terminated by either party.
 If we were to lose a key supplier, or were unable to obtain the same levels of deliveries from these suppliers and were unable to supplement those purchases with products obtained from other suppliers, it could have a material adverse effect on our business.
 Additionally, we rely on foreign and domestic suppliers and commodity markets to secure raw materials used in many of the products we manufacture.
 Suppliers have consolidated and formed alliances to broaden their product and integrated system offerings, and achieve critical mass.
 Supplier consolidation could cause us to compete against certain competitors with greater financial resources, market penetration and purchasing power.
 This exposes us to volatility in the price and availability of raw materials.
 In some instances, we depend upon a single source of supply.
-Supply interruptions could arise from shortages of raw materials, labor disputes or worker resignations, weather conditions or pandemics, such as disruptions we have seen due to the effects of COVID-19, affecting suppliers' production, transportation disruptions or other reasons beyond our control.
+Supply interruptions could arise from shortages of raw materials, labor disputes or worker resignations, weather conditions, geopolitical instability due to ongoing military conflicts, such as between Ukraine and Russia and between Israel and Hamas, continuing U.S. sanctions on China's microchip manufacturing or pandemics, affecting suppliers' production, transportation disruptions or other reasons beyond our control.
 Even if we continue with our current supplier relationships, high demand for certain products may result in us being unable to meet our customers' demands, which could put us at a competitive disadvantage.
 Our suppliers may also provide us with parts or materials that do not meet our rigorous quality standards.
 This may cause delays in our ability to provide our products timely to our customers, or may result in incurring additional costs in order to procure parts or materials that function as required.
 Additionally, our key suppliers could also increase the pricing of their products, which would negatively affect our operating results if we were not able to pass these price increases through to our customers.
 Price increases may intensify or occur more frequently as demand for raw materials and components increase, or as disruptions occur within the supply chain.
 The prices for our products fluctuate depending on market conditions and global demand, and we may be required to absorb the cost increase.
 We base our supply management process on an appropriate balancing of the foreseeable risks and the costs of alternative practices.
-To protect ourselves against such risks, we may engage in strategic inventory purchases during the year, negotiate long-term vendor supply agreements, monitor our inventory levels and obtain second sources when applicable to ensure that we have the appropriate inventory on hand to meet our customers' requirements.
+To protect ourselves against such risks, we may engage in strategic inventory purchases during the year, negotiate long-term vendor supply a